nLab

 Idea

-A topological vector space, or TVS for short, is a vector space X (usually over the ground field k= or k=) equipped with a topology for which the addition and scalar multiplication maps
+A topological vector space, or TVS for short, is a vector space XX over a topological field (usually a local field, more often than not the field of real numbers or the field of complex numbers with the usual topology) kk (called the ground field) equipped with a topology for which the addition and scalar multiplication maps

 +:X×XX,:k×XX+: X \times X \to X, \qquad \cdot: k \times X \to X

-Like any topological abelian group, a TVS X carries a uniform space structure generated by a basis of entourages (aka vicinities) that correspond to neighborhoods U of 0:
+Like any topological abelian group, a TVS XX carries a uniform space structure generated by a basis of entourages (aka vicinities) that correspond to neighborhoods UU of 00:

 {(u,v)X×X:uvU}\{(u, v) \in X \times X: u - v \in U\}